lehel-twilio/plugin-dialpad/README.md

 7/2/2019 - v4.0 - Complete rewrite of the dialpad.
 No new features were added in this release.
 The components of the dialpad were separated out into individual React components and a custom redux store is used to communicate between components.
 This version requires Flex 1.9 or newer.

 8/19/2019 - v4.1 - Dialpad has been migrated to plugin builder v3 (https://www.twilio.com/docs/flex/plugin-builder#plugin-builder-v3).
 The functions have been migrated to Functions v2 (https://www.twilio.com/docs/runtime).
-As of this writing, plugin builder v3 cannot deploy to Severless API, the functions have been stripped out and migrated to a separate github repository.
+As of this writing, plugin builder v3 cannot deploy to Severless API, the functions have been stripped out and migrated to a separate github repository (https://github.com/lehel-twilio/plugin-dialpad-functions).
+With this change, you will need to modify Dialpad.js with the location of your Functions v2 domain name.
 New features: ability to record outbound calls
 Bug fixes: fixed an error message about task cannot be placed in wrapup status, CSS changes to make it compatible with Salesforce

+8/20/2019 - v4.2 - Dialpad is now inheriting styling from Flex themes.
+This means that Dialpad now works with dark themes as well.